 Head out to Maria Island for a weekend to discover its geological wonders and convict history.
 The 4.5km Fossil Cliffs Walk in the Maria Island National Park will first take you past historic site of Convict Barn, a building erected as a store for agricultural produce.
 Make sure you take your time to wander around this open-air museum, complete with abandoned farming equipment.
 You’ll then weave your way through an historic cemetery before reaching Fossil Bay.
 Explore the lower rock shelf to see a variety of 300 million year old fossils including sea fans, coral, scallop shells and sea lilies.

 The Painted Cliffs walk is no less impressive.
-Make sure set off around low tide to allow easy access into the rock platform adjacent to the Painted Cliffs.
+Make sure to set off around low tide to allow easy access into the rock platform adjacent to the Painted Cliffs.
 Here you’ll find exposed rock formations stained in the most beautiful patterns by iron oxides.
-The iron oxides probably occurred millions of years ago as water gently percolated down through the already formed sandstone.
+The iron oxides probably occurred millions of years ago, during the Jurassic Period, as water gently percolated down through the already formed sandstone.
 Sea spray hitting the rocks inside the cave has also dried, forming crystals of salt which add to this natural wonder.
 On the way back, stop off at Oast House.
 Built during the second convict period in around 1844, this building housed hop kilns which were used during the drying of hops from nearby fields.
 The building was then later used for crushing grapes and as an abattoir.

 Touted as one of the top 10 beaches in the world, Wineglass Bay in Freycinet National Park is a stunning crescent-shaped Bay framed by giant granite peaks.
 This 3 hour return will provide you with the best views of the bay from the vantage points of Mt Amos and Mt Mayson.